 The Isle of Skye is the ultimate destination for nature lovers.
-Located off the east coast of Scotland, this serene island is steeped in natural history making it a prefect place for a micro SUP adventure.
+Located off the west coast of Scotland, this serene island is steeped in natural history making it a prefect place for a micro SUP adventure.

 Offering an abundance of rugged snow-capped mountains and giant seawater lochs, Skye is the perfect playground for inflatable paddle boarding and an ideal destination if you are looking for a spot of solitude.